 Similarly verbs in languages other than French, it can be easier to simply use the opposite number (singular instead of plural) or different gender to avoid the ambiguities, even when grammatically speaking this does not make sense in the editor.
 For example, instead of writing

-When a word’s function is ambiguous according to ClauseBase’s internal dictionary, ClauseBase will highlight problems in the bottom area of the screen:
+When a word’s function is ambiguous according to ClauseBase’s internal dictionary, ClauseBase will highlight problems in red:

-… following which you can resolve inspect the problem:
+… following which you can resolve inspect the problem, by positioning your cursor on the word in red:

 ClauseBase uses a dictionary with hundreds of thousands of lemmas for each language.
 However, some words will simply not be present in the dictionary.
 For those exceptional situations, you can however, add custom conjugations to a clause.